physiopy/physiopy-community-guidelines/docs/source/physiopy_community.md

 * Neuroimaging & Brain Dynamics Lab (Nashville, TN) (https://www.cchanglab.net/)

 ## What type of physiological data does the Physiopy Community work with?
-The most common types of physiological data acquired in MRI analysis within members of our community are cardiac (photoplethysmography (PPG) and electrocardiogram (ECG)) and respiration, either ventilation (respiratory belt) and/or gas concentration (particularly expired CO2).
+The most common types of physiological data acquired within members of our community are cardiac (photoplethysmogram (PPG) and electrocardiogram (ECG)) and respiration, either ventilation (respiratory belt) and/or gas concentration (particularly expired CO2).
+Typically, these are obtained simultaneously with the acquisition of functional magnetic resonance imaging (fMRI) data, which is the most widely used neuroimaging technique in our community.
+However, in certain instances, electroencephalography (EEG) is also recorded.

-## When do we meet?
+## When do we meet and how to get involved?
 We meet virtually on zoom the third Thursday of every month at 16:00 UTC.
-To join please email physiopy.community@gmail.com for the link.

-## How to get involved?
 To receive emails about our monthly meetings and planning surveys for topics to be covered please email physiopy.community@gmail.com.
+We are always looking for new members and contributors so if interested, please join us!